knaidu/problem-solving/arrays/smallest_non-constructible_vlaue.md

-# Smallest non-constructible value
+# Smallest non-constructable value
 Given an array of integers (representing coins), find the smallest value that cannot be constructed from those integers.

 ## Solution
-- Key observation here is, when the integers are sorted, we can always track the highest constructible value by doing a comulative sum of the sorted integers
+- Key observation here is, when the integers are sorted, we can always track the highest constructable value by doing a cumulative sum of the sorted integers
-- At any point if the next integer is larger than max_constructible_so_far + 1, then we have found our smallest non-constructible value
+- At any point if the next integer is larger than max_constructible_so_far + 1, then we have found our smallest non-constructable value

 ## Code
 ```ruby